StoriesNewsroomAboutPricing

 The Opportunity

-Spend swung for real reasons; teams only saw it after close
+Spend moved for operational reasons; visibility landed after close

-On Vodafone’s IoT platform, spikes came from rollouts, misconfigured devices, roaming, firmware shifts, and fleet usage, not one-off bugs.
-After billing closed you could see what happened; you still could not reliably forecast the bill, set guardrails, or catch drift in time to act.
+On Vodafone's IoT platform, spikes came from rollouts, misconfigured devices, roaming, firmware shifts, and fleet usage, not one-off bugs.
+After billing closed you could explain what happened; you still could not reliably forecast the bill, set guardrails early, or catch drift in time to act.

 That gap hurt in three ways: